-I love public speaking and I'm fortunate to have done presentations all over Canada.
-My presentations are informative, inspiring, sprinkled with humour, and filled with my favourite nature images.
+I love public speaking and I'm fortunate to have presented all over Canada.
+My presentations are inspiring, informative, sprinkled with humour, and filled with my favourite images.
 They're suitable for a wide range of audiences - nature clubs, photo clubs, schools, corporate events, and more!
 Read about my upcoming presentations and testimonials from those who have attended past presentations.
 See my presentation topics and contact me if you're interested in having me speak at your event.

-Photography has been my primary hobby since 2010.
-My focus is wildlife (particularly birds) and scenes.
-This site includes my photography blog, a description of my photography workflow, a list of my published photos, photo contests I have won prizes in, and my favourite photos.
-You can also see the bird photos that I have contributed to Dendroica, an online aid to identifying birds in the Western Hemisphere.
+My favourite genres are wildlife (particularly birds) and scenes.
+This site includes my blog, a description of my photography workflow, a list of my published photos, photo contests I have won prizes in, and my favourite photos.
+You can also see the 4100 bird photos I have contributed to eBird (the world’s largest biodiversity-related citizen science project), the 4500 photos I have contributed to iNaturalist or the bird photos I have contributed to Dendroica (an online aid to identifying birds in the Western Hemisphere).

-I am very passionate about SHAD.
-I participated as a high school student at SHAD's Acadia University campus and I've been a faculty member at SHAD's University of British Columbia (UBC) campus since 2013.
-I've seen firsthand how much SHAD changes lives and prepares students to succeed.
-Watch my video testimonial on SHAD.
+I am very passionate about Shad.
+I participated as a high school student at Shad's Acadia University campus and I have been a faculty member at the Shad program every July since 2013.
+I've seen firsthand how much Shad changes lives and prepares students to succeed.
+Watch my video testimonial on Shad.